-In our last blog, we talked about the dangers of parental alienation during separation and divorce.
-To recap, parental alienation is a form of emotional child abuse that can be subtle or overt where one parent belittles or vilifies the other parent to the child.
+In our last blog, we talked about the dangers of Maladaptive Gatekeeping during separation and divorce.
+To recap, Maladaptive Gatekeeping is a form of emotional child abuse that can be subtle or overt where one parent belittles or vilifies the other parent to the child.
 Its harmful effects on children, including depression, substance abuse, and a lack of trust in others, are well documented in many credible psychological studies.

-And as Stephen explained in last month’s blog, parents who use this sabotaging behavior can also face serious legal consequences, as the Arkansas courts look harshly on parental alienation.
+And as Stephen explained in last month’s blog, parents who use this sabotaging behavior can also face serious legal consequences, as the Arkansas courts look harshly on Maladaptive Gatekeeping.
 Below, we provide some ways divorcing parents can stay vigilant in keeping their children’s relationships with both parents strong and healthy.

 - Avoid negative language.
 Do not use language such as “I really miss you,” instead of focusing on the upbeat with language like, “I can’t wait to see you next!”
 Or instead of being woeful about missing an important moment in your child’s life like a special game, talk instead about how exciting and positive it must have been for the child.